oasysgames/verse-layer-opstack-upgrade/README.md

 mv verse-layer-opstack-upgrade/data data/op-geth
 ```

+> [!IMPORTANT]
+> It is recommended to backup the chain data after migration.
+This is used when setting up replica nodes.
+It is recommended to obtain disk snapshots of the OPStack node.
+When creating an archive, be mindful of the available disk space.
+> ```shell
+> # Create archive
+> tar -czf op-geth_migrated.tgz -C data/op-geth/ .
+> ```

 Be careful not to end up with a directory path like `data/op-geth/data`. **Correct Directory Structure:**
 ```shell
 ls -l data/op-geth